 Mostly I traveled alone, but sometimes in the jungle or in a boxcar I would get into a conversation with someone who was traveling in the same direction, and we would team up.
 These "partnerships" were very flexible, lasting for a few days to a few weeks.
 The parting would be casual; one saying "Think I’ll go West today", and the other opting to go South.

-There were two principal methods of food procurement.
+There were two principal methods of getting food.
 The first was "batterin' the privates", or asking for food at the back doors of houses.
 This often produced a rejection, but success could be gratifying, and came in one of two forms.

 The "lump" was a package of miscellaneous bread, meats, etc., usually paper-wrapped, which was than taken around the corner, or back to the hobo "jungle" by the railroad yards, to be consumed.